wendyverdonk93/docs/content/integrations/payment-components/integrating-multiple-payment-methods.md

 {{< /details >}}

-The `PaymentComponent` uses the following methods:
+The `PaymentComponent` has the following methods:

 {{< details title="View methods" >}}